nayutaco/ptarmigan/docs/howtopay_starblocks.md

 Execute payment from ptarmigan.
 When payment starts, ptarmigan show message "Progressing".
-If payment for starblocks successfuly executed, starblocks WEB changes status.
+If payment for starblocks successfully executed, starblocks WEB changes status.

 Because Lightning Network is P2P payment, payment does not complete if even one node on the path doesn't correspond correctly.
 When payment is not completed, ptarmigan execute path re-serach.